FAQs Regarding the Suspension of Classes at Mission College

 Welcome Center – Welcome Center ambassadors will answer questions online via live chat.

 Are Classes at Adult Education, Santa Clara high schools and PSDD still open?

 No. Those areas are currently closed.
 Please contact those areas for further details.

 We will not be receiving any new rentals.
 Our facilities rental team has reached out to organizations such as San Jose State, Notre Dame de Namur, Alpha Star, Bay Area Road Dogs, New Life Community Church and our community education classes (such as motorcycle training or court mandated classes).
 Those individual groups will contact members.

 Classes taught offsite through apprenticeship programs or as area high school CCAP courses taught at the high schools are suspended.
 Please contact those individual areas for instruction.

 The Child Development Center is closed.

 Spring sports were canceled by the CCCAA and spring sport eligibility was restored for CCCAA sports, this includes practices, outside of class time.
-Other campus events in March and April have been canceled.
+Sports seasons are slated to resume in Spring 2021.